• Home

 At seven months old, these two sisters were dumped in a parking lot just as winter was setting in.
 Having clearly spent their entire lives indoors, they were in a state of total shock.
 Choir spent her first week outside crying—a sound that eventually led a Grace & Purrs volunteer to her location.
 In a strange twist of fate, it was Ronnie (another colony cat) who finally pointed the volunteer to where Choir was hiding: high up in a tree, terrified.
 Her sister, Cici, was equally panicked, darting into thick pricker bushes whenever anyone approached.

-Persistence paid off when a local vet stepped in, offering to kennel and spay them at no cost as part of a student training exercise.
+Persistence and generosity paid off when a local vet stepped in, offering to kennel and spay them at no cost as part of a student training exercise.
 This gave the sisters the time they needed to decompress.
 After three weeks, they moved into a foster home, but the trauma of being abandoned lingered.
 Choir, still vocal, initially resorted to biting—not out of aggression, but out of a desperate, confused need for affection.
 Cici remained nervous, watching from the sidelines.

 Grace & Purrs